 Glitter accessories are a no-brainer during the holidays.
 This past December, I went crazy over them — no regrets, no shame.

-There came a point where my mom would know if I had been in the house just because there would be trails of glitter around the living room mapping my every move.
-The piles of glitter in my house were the evidence that said, “Paola was here”.
-So annoying.
-But I digress.
+It basically came to the point where my mom would know if I had been in the house just because of the trails of glitter I’d leave behind in the living room.
+Quite the experience.

-Once the holiday fun was over, I realized I’d ended up with a couple of pairs of glitter heels in my closet that I had no idea what to do with.
+But, once the holiday fun was over, I realized I’d ended up with a couple of pairs of glitter heels in my closet that I had no idea what to do with.
 Store them until next Christmas?
-Nah.
-However, whenever I tried wearing them out in the midst of January and stood in front of a mirror, they always seemed a bit…much.
+Mmmm…nah.
+However, whenever I tried wearing them out in the midst of January, they always seemed a bit…much.

 Glitter is bold, there’s no doubt about that.
 And in a way, glitter is like…coffee.
 A cup or two a day are fine, but too much of it and you’ll probably get crippling anxiety and swear you’re seeing noises and hearing colors.
-It must be respected, ladies.
+It must be respected!

 Wearing glitter post-holidays without having it look like total overkill simply entailed that I had to build my outfit around the heels and not the other way around.
 As long as the outfit was plain & simple, I’d be good to go.
 So that’s what I’ve been doing, and surprisingly, it’s been working out.
 There has not been a time I have worn these heels that I haven’t gotten compliments on them.